sky-map-team/stardroid/designdocs/sensors.md

 Note: the magnetic field's Z axis is inverted."

 They fixed this when `SensorListener` was deprecated in favor of `SensorEventListener`.
+This was cleaned up in Sky Map in f47d668f9bf8264f6187d0312e6a35c108fa64d6 (after much head-scratching trying to figure out why down was now up).